 - San Luis Obispo County's Public Health Department has answers to frequently asked questions about COVID-19 vaccines

 - NAACP SLO County and R.A.C.E.
 Matters SLO hosted a Community Conversation about Vaccines to discuss vaccine facts and factors to consider when deciding to get vaccinated

 Continue to Do Your Part

-- Monitor your health and stay home if you are sick.
+- Monitor your health and stay home if you feel sick/feverish.

-For information on San Luis Obispo County’s public health response, visit emergencyslo.org.
+For information on San Luis Obispo County’s public health response to COVID-19, visit emergencyslo.org.